 - Simpler loading on the main beam where the axle connects.

 Dexter and many others provide a host of trailer axle options and configurations.
+They are often made to your specifications at the time of ordering.
 Interestingly, leaf spring types are the most common axles everywhere.
 (I suppose there is a reason for that.)

-These images show just one typical configuration of a torsion axle.
+These images show just one typical configuration.
+Generically “Torsion” trailer axles”, but also Torflex Axles, and other trade names.
 There are many others, but the principle is generally the same.

-- The tend to be quieter in action.
+- They tend to be quieter in action.

 - Independent wheel movement.

-- More responsive to small bumps — giving a nicer ride.
+- More responsive to small bumps — giving a nicer ride, a smoother ride.

 - Because of the rubber, they damp vibration better.